xlandscape/xOffFieldSoilRisk/model/variant/RiskAnalysis/README.md

 arguments or automatically if configured as Landscape Model observers.

 ### `RiskAnalysis_MC.R`
 This script performs analysis on a Monte Carlo run base.
-It first aggregates spatio-temporal values from an X3df file into temporal percentiles ranging from 0 to 100 in one percent steps per spatial unit (one square-meter cells).
+It first aggregates spatio-temporal values from a X3df file into temporal percentiles ranging from 0 to 100 in one percent steps per spatial unit (one square-meter cells).
 For some of these temporal percentiles, namely the 50th, 75th, 90th, 95th and 100th, a map is plotted and saved to the output folder.
-For further analysis, habitat types are considered individually and combined, and habitats are considered entirely and within the following distance classes to the nearest field edge only: 0m to 5m, 0m to 10m, 0m to 20m, 0m to 50m, 0m to 100m and 2m to 5m.
-For each combination of considered habitat type and distance class and for each temporal percentile i one percent steps, percentiles from the 0th to the 100th are calculated in one percent steps.
+For further analysis, habitat types are considered individually and combined, and habitats are considered entirely and within the following distance classes to the nearest field edge only: 0 m to 5 m, 0 m to 10 m, 0 m to 20 m, 0 m to 50 m, 0 m to 100 m and 2 m to 5 m.
+For each combination of considered habitat type and distance class and for each temporal percentile in one-percent steps, percentiles from the 0th to the 100th are calculated in one-percent steps.
 The resulting table of spatio-temporally aggregated values per statistical population is written to the output folder.
 From this raw percentile table, all values relating to the 0th, 1st, 5th, 10th, 25th, 50th, 75th, 90th, 95th, 99th and 100th spatial percentiles and to the 50th, 75th, 90th, 95th and 100th percentile are extracted and written to another percentile table in the output folder for a more concise overview.
 For the same percentile combinations (and per combination of habitat type and distance class), a raster plot and a contour plot are written into the output folder, once showing the entire percentile range from 0 to 100 percent and once only for the range of percentiles where values larger than zero occur.
 If an according parameter is specified, the script does also prepare an animation showing the spatial distribution of values over time.
-Finally, a co-occurrence of spray-drift and run-off analysis is conducted that outputs the distribution of number of days between an spray-drift event (and, thus, an application) and the next run-off event.
+Finally, a co-occurrence of spray-drift and run-off analysis is conducted that outputs the distribution of number of days between a spray-drift event (and, thus, an application) and the next run-off event.

 The following example shows how to run the script from the command lin with all arguments specified:
 ```cmd